• Skip to primary navigation

 • Preheat the oven to 350°F (180°C).
 Grease an 8x8–inch (20x20–cm) pan with butter or nonstick cooking spray and then line the pan with parchment paper, leaving an overhang on all sides.
 Grease the parchment with butter or nonstick cooking spray.
 Line the graham cracker sheets in an even layer on the bottom of the pan, then set it aside.

-• In a large bowl, whisk together the flour, Domino® Golden Sugar, cocoa powder, salt, and baking powder.
+• In a large bowl, whisk together the flour, sugar, cocoa powder, salt, and baking powder then set aside.

-• In a medium bowl, add the butter, eggs, and vanilla and whisk until well combined.
+• In a medium bowl, whisk together the butter, eggs, and vanilla until well combined.
 Add the wet ingredients to the dry ingredients and mix until just combined.
 Pour the brownie batter into the prepared pan and evenly spread it on top of the graham crackers.

-• Remove the pan from the oven and allow the brownies to cool completely.
+• Remove the pan from the oven and allow the brownies to cool completely in the pan.

 Notes